MaxGnesi/Blockchain-101/Chapter1.md

 ---

-# Understanding Blockchain Technology: A Comprehensive Analysis

 ## Introduction: The Definition Problem

 When attempting to define blockchain technology, we immediately encounter a terminology problem that reveals the complexity and evolution of the technology itself.
 Call it a "distributed ledger" and you've already lost the plot.
 The word "ledger" traditionally refers to an accounting book for financial transactions.
 Yet contemporary blockchains store smart contract code, execute complex computations, maintain game states, record governance decisions, and serve as general-purpose distributed databases.
 Similarly, "transactions" evokes financial transfers, but blockchains process operations that have nothing to do with moving value between accounts.

 Here's what blockchain actually is: **A way for strangers to agree on truth without trusting anyone.**

 Everything else follows from solving that problem.
-While coordination without central authority existed before—village commons, merchant guilds, and (hawala networks)—these required small communities and repeated interactions.
+While coordination without central authority existed before—village commons, merchant guilds, and hawala networks—these required small communities and repeated interactions.
 Blockchain enables this at global scale through cryptographic proofs and internet connectivity: strangers across continents coordinating in real-time without knowing each other.

 **Critical caveat**: This is blockchain's *promise*, not always its reality.
 In practice, trust assumptions creep back in through centralized infrastructure, oracle dependencies, and governance capture.
 We'll examine these limits throughout.